Commoners of the New Forest are those who occupy land or property to which attaches one or more rights over the Forest. These rights are:

 Owners of property abutting the Forest are reminded that it is their responsibility to fence out Forest animals from their land.
 Fences that keep ponies and cattle out will not necessarily be adequate to stop pigs.

 Commoners who wish to exercise their right of pannage are reminded that they must arrange for their Agister to inspect, mark and ring their pigs at least 14 days before they turn them out.
-This means that anyone wishing to turn their pigs out on the first day of the pannage season must have had them marked by 25th August.

 Download the revised Stallions selected to run out in the Forest in 2013 and their areas.